MatthijsBrem/wheelchair-design-platform/README.md

   if (distance_value < 20 || distance_value > 150) // We will ignore values outside the range of measurement, this will happen around 2.7 -0.4 v
     return;
+    ```

+The last bit of code is used to print the measured value into the serial & it updates the previous value that was measured to the new value.

+    ```
   /*
     Serial.print("Distance: ");
     Serial.print(value);